janotaz/kcc/README.md

 A trial version of `k` with a draconian limit of 1 gigabyte addressable workspace is distributed for free via Anaconda in form of x64 builds for Linux and macOS.
 If you are on Solaris, z/OS, ARM, don't worry, good things come to those who wait.
-If you are on Windows, lets not cry over spilled Guinness.
+If you are on Windows, let's not cry over spilled Guinness.

 Go to https://anaconda.org/ and follow the instructions.
 Anaconda shell integration option is recommended.
 Once you install Anaconda, install shaktidb, which is `k` in